crlimacastro/Canvas-Runner/README.md

 Introducing JavaScript's `setTimeout(function, milliseconds)` and `requestAnimationFrame(function)` functions.

 `setTimeout` is a function that will queue up another function to be called after a set amount of time has passed (in milliseconds).
-We will use this function at the beginning of `update()` so that we can get a constant frame loop for our logic.
+We will use this function at the beginning of `update()` so that we can get a loop with a constant framerate.

 `requestAnimationFrame` will also queue up a function to be called later, but you do not have as much control over when this happens.
 And it may fluctuate!
-Which is bad for news for when we want to start moving things on the screen.
+Which is bad news for when we want to start moving things on the screen.
 The function will be called on the browser's refresh rate before the next repaint, so it is perfect for rendering.

 `main.js`
 ``` javascript